Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 Prep Time: 5 min | Cook Time: 20 min | Serves: 3–4 portions

-Millet is gentle on digestion, pumpkin supports gut health, which means fewer tummy-trouble mornings on your clean rugs.
+Millet is gentle on digestion, pumpkin is good for your gut, which means fewer tummy-trouble mornings on your clean rugs.

 📸 Photo credit: Instagram @lil_furfamily